General relativistic study of $f$-mode oscillations in neutron stars with gravitationally bound dark matter: Results And Discussions

 The multi-messenger astronomy involving GW observation provides a new insight to constrain the NS properties theoretically utilizing the URs.
 The tidal deformability extracted from this observational can be used as a crucial parameter in URs to put constraints on NS properties.
 And the non-radial $f$-mode frequency which is a promising source of GWs can be calculated theoretically using the $f-\Lambda$ UR.
 In this work, i have calculated the $f-\Lambda$ relations and perform a least-square fit using the approximate formula:

 where,

-In Fig. \ref{fig:UR_Lam}, the universal relation between the scaled QNM frequency and the dimensionless tidal deformability ($\bar{\omega}$–$\Lambda$) is illustrated.
+In Fig. \ref{fig:UR_Lam}, the universal relation between the scaled QNM frequency and the dimensionless tidal deformability ($\bar{\omega}-\Lambda$) is illustrated.
 The left panel shows the real part, while the right panel presents the imaginary part of the QNM frequency as functions of $\log(\Lambda)$.
 The fits incorporate both nucleonic and DM degrees of freedom using Eq. (\ref{eq:f-Love_fitting}).
 For comparison, previous fitting relations from the literature are also included.
-The corresponding fitting coefficients, $b_n$ and $b^{\prime}n$, for the present and earlier works are summarized in Table \ref{tab:f-Love_coef}.
-The tidal deformability constraint from the multimessenger event GW170817 ($\Lambda_{1.4}=190^{+390}_{-120}$) has been applied to constrain the quadrupolar $f$-mode frequency and damping time of a canonical NS.
+The corresponding fitting coefficients, $b_n$ and $b^{\prime}_n$, for the present and earlier works are summarized in Table \ref{tab:f-Love_coef}.
+Here, the calculated RMSE and maximum residual for real (imaginary) part are 0.010 (0.028) and 0.066 (0.294) respectively..
+The tidal deformability constraint from the multimessenger event GW170817 ($\Lambda_{1.4}=190^{+390}_{-120}$) for the canonical model has been used here.
+In the current fit, the DM-admixed models are included and we assert that here multimessenger constraint does not limits the DM parameter space ($\alpha M_\chi$, $\beta$).
+Instead, it used to solely constraints the quadrupole $f$-mode frequency and $\tau$ of canonical NS.
 The inferred limits from the $\bar{\omega}-\Lambda$ relation obtained in this work are $f_{1.4}=2.110^{+0.445}_{-0.445}$ kHz and $\tau_{1.4}=0.164^{+0.093}_{-0.044}$ s, respectively.